Cost and application questions and information.

 Withdraw: if a student would like to drop all their courses, or they are only in one course and they would like to leave it, that is considered withdrawing from the University.

 A student may withdraw from a semester-long course before the 80% point or until the last day of fall semester finals for yearlong courses.
-Those dates are available on the Registrar's website (www.nwmissouri.edu/registrar/calendar.htm) In the event of an on-time withdraw, all tuition charges will be removed except for a $50 processing fee.
+For available dates, visit Registrar Calendars and Dates.
+In the event of an on-time withdraw, all tuition charges will be removed except for a $50 processing fee.
 When a student withdraws, a ‘W' grade will be recorded on the student's Northwest transcript for each course.
 If a student drops a course but remains enrolled in at least one course, the tuition will be removed and the processing fee will not be assessed.

 If a student wants to drop or withdraw, that process begins with the student AND their counselor contacting the Dual Credit office at 816-844-7836.